 Nearsightedness: What's the Big Deal?

-Myopia, more commonly know as nearsightedness, is a condition where the light entering the eye focuses in front of the retina, creating a blurred image for objects at a long distance.
+Myopia, or nearsightedness, is a condition where the light entering the eye focuses in front of the retina, rather than on the retina, creating a blurred image for far away objects.
 Objects up close are often seen clearly, so this is how this condition got its name.

 Nearsightedness is becoming much more common now than it was several years ago, and the problem has only been exacerbated by the COVID-19 pandemic.
-According to https://coopervision.ca/practitioner/myopia-management Canadian school children aged 11-13, almost 30% are nearsighted.
+According to https://coopervision.ca/practitioner/myopia-management, in a study of Canadian school children aged 11-13, almost 30% were nearsighted.
 There are multiple risk factors including family members with nearsightedness, time spent outdoors and the amount of time we are spending on the computer and tablets, often at close working distances.

 So every time you or your child goes to the optometrist, the prescription increases each time, and stronger glasses are needed to see clearly.
 Why should you care?
 Your child can simply get a new eyeglass or contact lens prescription and they will be able to see well again.
 WRONG!!
 Nearsightedness does not come without complications!!!

-As our eyes become more nearsighted, the eyeball continues to grow larger and larger.
-The problem with this is that as the eye grows, the retina (the thin layer of tissue that contains the photoreceptors (seeing cells)) gets stretched thinner and thinner.
+As our eyes continue to become more nearsighted, the eyeball continues to grow larger and larger.
+The problem with this is that as the eye grows, the retina (the thin layer of tissue that contains the photoreceptors (seeing cells)) gets stretched thinner and thinner to cover a larger eyeball.
 This can cause an increased risk of vision problems in the future, some with the potential to cause blindness.

 According to the information on MyopiaProfile.com, a -1.00 to -3.00 myope has 3X the risk of having a retinal detachment at some point in their lifetime.
 This risk increases to 9X if you get in the range of -5.00 to -7.00 and as high as 44X more likely if over -7.00!!!!!